adobe/aio-cli-plugin-cloudmanager/README.md

   ENVIRONMENTID  the environment id

 OPTIONS
   -d, --delete=delete              variables/secrets to delete
-  -j, --json                   output in json format -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private key -s, --secret=secret          secret values in KEY VALUE format -v, --variable=variable      variable values in KEY VALUE format -y, --yaml                   output in yaml format
+  -j, --json                       output in json format -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value -s, --secret=secret              secret values in KEY VALUE format -v, --variable=variable          variable values in KEY VALUE format -y, --yaml                       output in yaml format --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager

   --jsonFile=jsonFile              if set, read variables from a JSON array provided as a file; variables set through
                                    --variable or --secret flag will take precedence

   --jsonStdin                      if set, read variables from a JSON array provided as standard input; variables set
                                    through --variable or --secret flag will take precedence

 ALIASES
   $ aio cloudmanager:set-environment-variables